ibm-cloud-docs/vpc/file_storage_vpc_about.md

 After you specified an encryption type for a file share, you can't change it.
 {: restriction}

-## Encryption in transit
-{: #fs-eit}

-[New]{: tag-new}

-You can establish an encrypted mount connection between the authorized virtual server instance and the storage system by using an IPsec security profile and X.509 certificates.
-For file shares based on the `dp2` profile, mount targets that are created with a virtual network interface can support the encryption in transit.
-When you consider choosing this feature, balance your requirements between performance and increased security because encrypting data in transit can decrease data transmission speed.
-For more information, see [Encryption in transit - Securing mount connections between file share and host](/docs/vpc?topic=vpc-file-storage-vpc-eit).

 ## File share replication and failover
 {: #fs-repl-failover-overview}